 The Insulin Connection

 When blood sugar spikes, insulin stores excess glucose as fat—particularly around the midsection.
 High insulin also locks fat in storage, making it nearly impossible to burn.
+See how functional lab ranges can help you identify early insulin resistance before it becomes diabetes.

 Blood Sugar Stabilization Strategies